athos/Postmortem/README.md

 (count (pm/log-for sess :f)) ;=> 11055
 ```

-In ClojureScript, `make-session` is identical to `make-unsafe-session`.
+In ClojureScript, `make-session` is completely identical to `make-unsafe-session`.

 ### Instrumentation